davidusb-geek/emhass/docs/develop.md

 #### Docker run add-on with git or pip:

 If you would like to test with the current production/master versions of emhass, you can do so via pip or git.
-With git you can also specify other repos/branches outside of `davidusb-geek/emhass:master`.
+With git, you can also specify other repos/branches outside of `davidusb-geek/emhass:master`.

 **addon-pip** will be the closest environment to the production emhass-add-on.
-However, both come with the disadvantage of not being able to edit the emhass package itself.
+However, both come with the disadvantage of not easily being able to edit the emhass package itself.

 **Docker run add-on git**